josedepaz/Getting-and-Cleaning-Data---Course-Project/README.md

 #Course Project

+To reproduce this project is necessary unzip the getdata-projectfiles-UCI HAR Dataset.zip file and copy the UCI HAR Dataset folder to the working directory.

-Script that contains the steps to create tidy data from raw data.
+run_analysis.R is the script that contains the steps to create tidy data from raw data.

 The five steps are: